ivanvorobei/SPLarkController/README.md

 <img align="left" src="https://github.com/ivanvorobei/SPLarkController/blob/master/Resources/Preview.gif" width="440"/>

 ### About
-Make transition between controllers.
-Translate to top.
+Transition between controllers to top.
 Make **settings screen** for application.
 You can add **buttons and switches**.
 The amount cells is not limited.
 You can start using project with just two lines of code and easy customisation.
 For implement settings as in preiew, see section [Settings Controller](https://github.com/ivanvorobei/SPLarkController#settings-controller).

 You can download example app [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) from AppStore.
-If you want to **buy source code** of app this app, please, go to[xcode-shop.com](https://xcode-shop.com)
+If you want to **buy source code** of app this app, please, go to [xcode-shop.com](https://xcode-shop.com)

-If you like the project, do not forget to `put star ★` or donate:
+If you like the project, do not forget to `put star ★` or help me by donate:

 [![Patron](https://github.com/ivanvorobei/SPPermission/blob/master/Resources/Patron%20Button.svg)](https://patreon.com/ivanvorobei)